The Honda Classic

-One other glaring point of note on this roll of honour is that only four of the past 10 winners hailed from the US.
+One other point of note on this roll of honour is that only five of the past ten winners hailed from the US.

-From the point of view of form coming in to the week and historical course form the last three winners have been as telegraphed as could be with JT, Ricke and Scott all having finished top 10 in their previous start and all having a previous top 12 finish in the event.
+From the point of view of form coming in to the week and historical course form Thomas, Fowler and Scott were as telegraphed as a winner could be having finished top ten in their previous start and all having a previous top 12 finish in the event.

-This was also the case with 2012 winner Rory McIlroy and 2010 winner Camillo Villegas.
+This was also the case with 2012 winner Rory McIlroy.

 One other of the past ten winners, Rory Sabbatini, had finished 5th in his previous start and another, the 2014 winner, Russell Henley, had finished 13th here the year before.

-Beyond that though the picture gets very murky as Harrington, Thompson and Yang had no form coming in to speak of, and no positive history on the course, although of course Harrington had the obvious British Open link, while last years winner Im arrived here on the back of nothing better than 29th place in his previous four starts and a 51st place finish on his debut in the event the previous year.
+Beyond that though the picture gets very murky as Harrington, Thompson and Mitchell had no form coming in to speak of, and no positive history on the course, although of course Harrington had the obvious British Open link, while last years winner Im arrived here on the back of nothing better than 29th place in his previous four starts and a 51st place finish on his debut in the event the previous year.

 As I always so though this could all change!

 Before we get started with this weeks picks just another reminder to take a look at what’s on offer at our partners Sounder Golf.
 Just follow the link below and the 10% discount will automatically be applied to any purchases you make.

 I have gone with six players this week as follows;